IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_power/docs/PCloudImagesApi.md

 > <Image> pcloud_images_get(image_id)

-Deprecated for /pcloud/v1/cloud-instances/{cloud_instance_id}/stock-images/{image_id} - Detailed info of an available stock image
+Detailed info of an image in the image-catalog

+This API is deprecated for /pcloud/v1/cloud-instances/{cloud_instance_id}/stock-images/{image_id}.  >*Note*: Support for this API will be available till 31st March 2023.

 ### Examples